ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 image: "/img/posts/montecarlo/roulette.jpg"
 tag: "go"
 name: "go"
-hashtags: "#go #golang #scientificcomputing #montecarlo #trade ##algotrade #quant #finance"
+hashtags: "#go #golang #scientificcomputing #montecarlo #trade #algotrade #quant #finance"
 draft: false
 ---

 Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 This technique is used in areas such as finance, project management, engineering, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.

-In this article we will explore some examples (ranging from basic to advanced) and applications of Monte Carlo simulations using the Go programming language.
+In this article, we will explore some examples (ranging from basic to advanced) and applications of Monte Carlo simulations using the Go programming language.

 Put your adventure helmets on!